-Even if you’ve hit the jackpot and are heading to work for a company that offers a 4-day work week, leaving your job is never easy.
+Even if you’ve hit the jackpot and are heading to work for a company with better perks, leaving your job is never easy.
 You have to say goodbye to your work friends, close the door on future projects, and embrace professional change, which is always difficult.
 Even worse, you have to have a difficult discussion with your boss or manager to let them know that you’re planning to move on.
 Part of this process is figuring out how to write a resignation letter to your employer, which is necessary to make it all official.

 Even if you’ve left jobs before, the process can be quite daunting.
 Luckily, it doesn’t have to be.